Chapter 626A — Privacy of Communications Act

 Application for Order for Pen Register, Trap and Trace Device, or Mobile Tracking Device

-To get a court order for a pen register, trap and trace device, or mobile tracking device, a law enforcement officer …
+To get a court order for a pen register, trap and trace device, or mobile tracking device, an investigative or law …

 626A.37